|main | schedule | videos | expectations | success | grading | free || home|

 I have given in to the Dark Side, and this course will have some Blackboard components.
 Mainly we will use:

 The main class website resides at

-iClicker [This section updated for "iClicker Cloud" FALL 2018]
+iClicker [This section NOT YET updated for "iClicker Cloud" FALL 2018]

 We will be using the iClicker platform for quick

 "But iClickers suck!!!" — No "interaction system" is perfect, and it is not easy to make a large (160–240 students) class truly interactive...
 There certainly are newer and more glamorous systems; in the past more than 80% of students entering Math 254 already had a physical iClicker; as of Spring 2018 only about 50% have a device.
 If you do not have a physical iClicker, the most cost effective thing to do is to either get a used iClicker, or use the reef polling app.